top of page

 So these are apps to encourage young people to learn their languages!
 The digital generation never go anywhere without their phones and now they can share Kaytetye!

-The stickers are available for you to use and share through a free app available through the App Store and Google Play.
+The stickers are available through a free app available through the App Store and Google Play.
 It was launched in April 2023 at the Barrow Creek Hotel.

 📚 nyarte nte arewene // useful links